The Pupil Premium at St Anne’s Catholic Primary School

 Can your child get the Pupil Premium?

-If you think that you may be entitled to receive the Pupil Premium for your child please contact Mrs Byrne in the school office.
+If you think that you may be entitled to receive the Pupil Premium for your child please contact Mrs Conlin in the school office.
 She will provide you with a form to complete as well as guidance on the completion of the form.

 If your child does qualify for the Pupil Premium you will have received a letter about this.
 A link to the letter is also available on the school website.